-RG 194 requires registered liquidators to have automatic run-off cover provided by their policy.
+In Australia, RG 194 requires registered liquidators to have automatic run-off cover provided by their policy.
 Any liquidator who enters into, renews, varies or extends their professional indemnity insurance needs to ensure that this extension is included.

 Who is eligible for run-off cover

 Run-off cover can only be provided to a practice which is no longer operating.
 Such a practice may be closed because the principal has retired or following the sale of the business to another practice.
 You should contact your broker prior to the date you cease to operate.